-Waterproof, splashproof, water-resistant… these mentions can sometimes be confusing for the shower speaker buyer.
+Of course, manufacturers have put some informations on their devices: waterproof, splashproof, water-resistant… The problem is that these mentions can sometimes be confusing for the buyer.
 Indeed, these are just vague appellations put there for commercial reasons.

 On the other hand, you have probably already noticed mentions such as “IPX7” or “IP69”.
 These statements indicate the actual degree of protection against intrusions.